Obvious/Help Center

 1. Click the sub-thread in the thread list to open it.

 2. Type your message in the chat input and press Enter.
 The sub-agent incorporates your message and adjusts its work from that point forward.

-You don't need to restart the thread or relay the instruction through the main agent.
+You do not need to restart the thread or relay the instruction through the main agent.

 When a sub-agent needs your input